trstringer/redditwatcher/README.md

 # RedditWatcher

-Listens to a stream reddit submissions
+Listens to a stream of reddit submissions

 ## Installation